fly-apps/safe-ecto-migrations/README.md

 end
 ```

-### GOOD ✅
+**GOOD ✅**

-Instead, have Postgres create the index concurrently which does not block reads.
-You will need to disable the database transactions to use `CONCURRENTLY`, but since Ecto obtains migration locks through database transactions, this also implies that competing nodes may attempt to try to run the same migration (eg, in a multi-node Kubernetes environment that runs migrations before startup).
-Therefore, some nodes will fail startup for a variety of reasons due to this.
+With Postgres, instead create the index concurrently which does not block reads.
+You will need to disable the database transactions to use `CONCURRENTLY`, and since Ecto obtains migration locks through database transactions this also implies that competing nodes may attempt to try to run the same migration (eg, in a multi-node Kubernetes environment that runs migrations before startup).
+Therefore, some nodes will fail startup for a variety of reasons.

 ```elixir
 @disable_ddl_transaction true